2368 Beltrovata: Orbit and classification

 Beltrovata orbits the Sun in the inner main-belt at a distance of 1.2–3.0 AU once every 3 years and 1 month (1,116 days).
 Its orbit has an eccentricity of 0.41 and an inclination of 5° with respect to the ecliptic.

 As an Amor asteroid, it approaches the orbit of Earth from the outside but does not cross it.
 It has an Earth minimum orbit intersection distance of 0.2334 AU, which corresponds to 90.9 lunar distances.
-The asteroid's observation arc begins with its official discovering observation at Zimmerwald.
+The asteroid's observation arc began with its official discovering observation at Zimmerwald.

 Physical characteristics

 In the Tholen classification Beltrovata is a SQ-type asteroid, an intermediate between the common S-type and Q-type asteroids.

 Rotation period

 A first rotational lightcurve of Beltrovata was obtained from photoelectric observations made by U.S. astronomers Edward Bowell and Schelte Bus in the 1970s (IAUC 3111), and gave a rotation period of 5.9 hours with a brightness variation of 0.84 magnitude (U=n.a.).
 In 2000, the Near-Earth Objects Follow-up Program published an identical period but with a higher amplitude of 1.05 magnitude.(U=2).